Balmaseda: Charming Town in the Basque Country

 You can also take a look at life at the time, as the workers originally lived on site.
 And in general, you will find lots of information and documents from a time when industry in the Basque Country had a major influence on the economy of the time.

-Old machines in a sunny room
+Old machines in a sunny room at the La Encartada Museum

 I found La Encartada really impressive.
 The exhibition with the production facilities and the decorated details in the disused factory is attractively designed and you can immediately imagine how hard people used to work here.
 It is also unbelievable that these machines were still in use until they were closed in 1992 – they were so robustly made.

-It’s just a shame that there is no real souvenir store – after so much textile knowledge and Basque industrial history, I would have loved to browse through a large selection of berets and buy myself a suitable souvenir.
 But well – La Encartada is no longer in production anyway.
-As far as I could see, some models are sold at the cash desk, but you can also still find small, traditional stores in the old town of Bilbao, for example, where the genuine berets made of merino wool from the last remaining manufacturer in Spain, Elósegui from Tolosa, are sold.
+As far as I could see, some models are sold at the checkout; but you can also still find small, traditional stores in the old town of Bilbao, for example, where the genuine berets made of merino wool from the last remaining manufacturer in Spain, Elósegui from Tolosa, are sold.

 Looking for tips for Bilbao?